Aiptek ZAC-STD-5 Tripod

 Unpadded case with strap.

-This is a great tripod to keep always in your trunk or always hidden in a corner of your case so that you'll always have it for when you need a tripod.
+This is a great tripod to keep in your trunk or hidden in a corner of your case so you'll always have it for when you need a tripod.

 If you are a regular tripod user, it's too light and won't take much usage; splurge and get the all-metal Dolica AX620B100, whose case is padded!

 This tripod only is rated to hold 2 kg (4.4 pounds).
 If you're the sort of goon who shoots big cameras or lenses, this light tripod won't hold it.
 I did try it with a Canon EOS 1V, 24-70mm L II and 540EZ flash (5.4 pounds or 2.4 kg) and it held, but I doubt it would hold it if I didn't have it well-balanced on the head.